A-diV/BasicTrader/README.md

-# Basic Trader - Experimenting
+# Basic Trader
+Experimenting with API